Fabian2000/FSC.Terminal/README.md

 Password: 12345678
 ```

-_If you choose a password mode, the password will not be visible_
+_If you choose the right password mode, the password will not be visible_